qdrant/workshop-improving-r-in-rag/README.md

 - **[Docker](https://www.docker.com/)** (optional) - For running Qdrant locally
 - **LLM API access** - Anthropic, OpenAI, or Hugging Face account

+> [!TIP]
+> **🎉 Free LLM Access Available!**
+> HuggingFace offers a generous free tier for their Inference API with access to thousands of specialized models across multiple AI tasks.
+Perfect for experimenting with this workshop without upfront costs!

 ## Installation

 ### Clone the repository